 Thermal bridges reduce the thermal resistance of the elements that form the building envelope.
-In addition to energy losses, a thermal bridge implies the risk of condensation and the presence of mold in winter.
+In addition to energy losses, a thermal bridge implies the risk of condensation and the presence of mould in winter.

 The most common thermal bridges in buildings

-Thermal bridges integrated in enclosures:
+Thermal bridges integrated in enclosures

-- Pillars integrated in façade enclosures
+Pillars integrated in façade envelope.

 - Other integrated thermal bridges.

-Thermal bridges formed by:
+Thermal bridges formed by

-- By the exterior
+- On the outside